hashicorp/consul/website/source/api/operator/autopilot.html.md

   that a server can trail the leader by before being considered unhealthy.

-- `MinQuorum` `int: 0` - specifies the minimum number of servers needed before autopilot can prune dead servers
+- `MinQuorum` `int: 0` - specifies the minimum number of servers needed before Autopilot can prune dead servers.

 - `ServerStabilizationTime` `(string: "10s")` - Specifies the minimum amount of time a server must be stable in the 'healthy' state before being added to the